nguyenvinh2/201d56Project/README.md

 ### User Stories
 As a user, I want a game that requires the use of memory.

-As a user, I want the game to help to know my classmates more.
+As a user, I want a game that will help me get to know my classmates more.

 As a user, I want a game that only requires me to click and that is it.